dialpad/dialtone-legacy/docs/design/size-and-spacing/index.md

 ---
 title: Size and spacing
-desc: Standardized spacing values help us create consistent user interfaces (UIs).
-This consistency makes it easier for customers to scan, browse, and utilize our UIs as we're setting visual rhythms and expectations that customers can rely upon.
+desc: A system to maintain consistent size, space, and scale.
 ---

+Consistently using this system makes it easier for customers to scan, browse, and use Dialpad product interfaces with a predictable visual rhythm.

 ## Overview